btreb-ht2/embeddings-lake/README.md

 Embeddings Lake is a cost-efficient, open-source VDBMS optimized for the cloud based on the [Vector Lake](https://github.com/msoedov/vector_lake) VDBMS, but with a few critical improvements:

-- Significantly better recall that's comparable to  commercial VDBMS offerings.
+- Significantly better recall that's comparable to commercial VDBMS offerings

+- Improved query efficiency for rapid information retrieval

-- Migrates both processing and storage to the cloud to circumvent any limitations of local hardware.
+- Migrates both processing and storage to the cloud to circumvent any limitations of local hardware

 - Fully serverless cloud application that doesn’t require the user to maintain virtualized machinery

-- Contains improved query efficiency for rapid information retrieval

 ## 📦 Installation